A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 It’s essential to dry out your carpet correctly after cleaning, flooding or a leak.
 Otherwise, the small space between the carpet padding and the floor creates a dark and moist area where mold and mildew can form.

-The padding of a carpet acts similar to a sponge, soaking up any moisture that might be present.
-When mold begins to grow, it quickly creates a bad indoor air quality, which can lead to respiratory issues such as asthma.
+The padding of a carpet acts like a sponge, soaking up any moisture that might be present.
+When mold begins to grow, it quickly creates terrible indoor air quality, leading to respiratory issues such as asthma.
 In the worst cases, mold can lead to infections and severe illness (1).

 Getting rid of mold can be tricky.
-For one, it has to be killed at the source as spores can spread and create new mold.
+For one, you must kill it at the source as spores can spread and create new mold.
 If you have a significant amount, you may need professional help.

 However, if the issue isn’t as large, you should be able to remove it using the right equipment.
 This is where mold-killing products come into their own.